belodetek/black.box/README.md

 # about
-black.box is a small secondary Wi-Fi router, which runs on a [Raspberry Pi 3](https://en.wikipedia.org/wiki/Raspberry_Pi) and un-blocks Netflix on all devices, including tablets, smartphones, desktops, laptops and TVs.
+black.box is a small secondary Wi-Fi router, which runs on a [Raspberry Pi 3](https://en.wikipedia.org/wiki/Raspberry_Pi) and un-blocks popular Internet contect on all devices, including tablets, smartphones, desktops, laptops and TVs.
 Includes optional VPN obfuscation/cloacking mode, to enable functioning in hostile deep packet inspection environments.

-Devices connected to the `black.box` Wi-Fi network or routed via the device's Ethernet (LAN) IP address, can access content, such as Netflix and BBC iPlayer from anywhere in the world.
+Devices connected to the `black.box` Wi-Fi network or routed via the device's Ethernet (LAN) IP address, can access blocked Internet content from anywhere in the world.

 PayPal subscription or Bitcoin credit is required to activate the device.
 This service is offered on a rolling subscription basis, with **1 moth free trial** using PayPal.
 Afterwards a monthly subscription fee applies, unless the subscription is [cancelled](#cancellation) prior to the next billing cycle.
 The subscription fee is currently **$9.95 USD per month**.

 Alternatively, pay up-front using Bitcoin for as much time as you need.
 Price quoted based on USD/BTC exchange rate.
 Top-up at any point prior to the existing Bitcoin credit expiry, or after.
 Any unused Bitcoin credit will be rolled over if topping up prior to existing credit expiry.
 Topping up after credit expiry will strike a new USD/BTC exchange rate.

-The device routes specified traffic (e.g. netflix.com) via the un-encrypted[[n4](#footnotes)] tunnel/virtual interface, while all the remaining traffic (e.g. google.com) flows via the local Internet interface.
+The device routes specified traffic (e.g. netflix.com) via the un-encrypted[[n4](#footnotes)] tunnel/virtual interface, while all the remaining traffic (e.g. google.com) goes out via the local Internet interface.
 For security reasons, the tunnel interface only allows specific network ports[[n1](#footnotes)] for streaming, while the local interface in unrestricted for gaming traffic, etc.

 ```
 +---------+         +-----------------+